RazorSiM/razworks/content/keycaps/gmk-avanguardia.md

 ### About the set

 I partnered up with my friend and designer Johnnymalandra and came up with the idea of **GMK Avanguardia**:
-I chose an italian word that, as you can guess corresponds to _Avant-guard_ or _Vanguard_, referring to all those extreme, daring and innovative artists with a futuristic sight capable of anticipating their times.
+I chose an Italian word that, as you can guess corresponds to _Avant-guard_ or _Vanguard_, referring to all those extreme, daring, and innovative artists with a futuristic sight capable of anticipating their times.

 I have seen that sets featuring themes related to modern pop culture have always been appreciated, so I thought, why not pay respect to a great artist who influenced it the most in shapes and colors.
 More than content, this set draws its inspiration from **Kandinsky's words**:

-> Art goes beyond the limits in which time would like to compress it, and indicates the content in the future
+> Art goes beyond the limits in which time would like to compress it and indicates the content in the future

 The Color Palette
 ![Palette](https://i.imgur.com/r1Pl3t8.jpg)